 1) an application to the University: consult the Office of Admissions and Records for formal University application procedures: http://www.csun.edu/admissions-records/apply-graduate-student

 2) an application to the Department by

-- Completing an online application form,
+- Completing the online application form available here.

 - Submitting the following additional materials by e-mail to ClinicalPsychMA@csun.edu

 - an official copy of your GRE scores (required for all applicants).
 Non-psychology majors must also submit Psychology subject area GRE scores.

 - an official or unofficial copy of your undergraduate transcripts

 - your current curriculum vitae (CV) or resume